omeka/omeka-s-enduser/docs/modules/mapping.md

 If the two modules are enabled, your CSV Import process will have a new "Mapping" dropdown menu in the "Add mapping" sidebar when you are connecting a spreadsheet column to a property.

-The "Mapping" dropdown menu includes three options for pinning the item geographically ("Latitude", "Longitude", and "Latitude/Longitude").
-Make sure your "Latitude/Longitude values" are separated with a slash (`/`) character.
+The "Mapping" dropdown menu includes three options for pinning the item geographically: "Latitude", "Longitude", and "Latitude/Longitude".
+Make sure your "Latitude/Longitude" values are separated with a slash (`/`) character.

+These must all be supplied as numerical values, not degree: write northern latitudes as positive numbers and southern latitudes as negative numbers ("-90" to "90"), eastern longitudes as positive numbers and western longitudes as negative numbers ("-180" to "180").

 !!! note
 	The latitude and longitude fields cannot take multiple values, that is, you cannot bulk-import two or more markers for each item using these fields.
 You also cannot import multiple latitudes and longitudes using the "Append" method in CSV Import to import multiple rows of data onto the same item.
 You can add multiple values using the "Latitude/Longitude" field.
-This will take input in the form of `lat/long;lat/long`, where the semi-colon is the multivalue separator indicated in the CSV Import settings.
+This will take input in the form of `lat/long;lat/long`, where the semi-colon is the multivalue separator you indicate in the CSV Import settings.

 The "Default Bounds (sw_lng,sw_lat,ne_lng,ne_lat)" option allows you to set four corner coordinates for the map that displays for that item, in the format `sw_lng,sw_lat,ne_lng,ne_lat` (bottom left longitude, bottom left latitude, top right longitude, top right latitude).
 Map widths and heights display dynamically depending on the page and the browser window, so your four coordinates will be centered within the map and excess space will display either vertically or horizontally as applicable. **Be careful to provide longitudes first and latitudes second in your bounds values.**